Congressional hopeful who defeated Mark Sanford seriously injured in car crash

 Breaking News Emails

-South Carolina lawmaker Katie Arrington, who defeated U.S. Rep. Mark Sanford, R-S.C., in the Republican primary for his seat last month, was seriously injured in a fatal car accident on Friday night.
+South Carolina lawmaker Katie Arrington, who defeated U.S. Rep. Mark Sanford, R-S.C., in the Republican primary for his seat last month, was seriously injured in a car crash Friday night after a vehicle traveling the wrong direction struck her car, officials said.

+The driver of the vehicle that struck Arrington's vehicle died, a sheriff's department spokesperson said.

-Campaign adviser Michael Mule said that Arrington, 47, a state representative, was on her way to Hilton Head, South Carolina, for a Saturday morning event when another car, which was driving in the wrong lane, struck her vehicle head on.
+Campaign adviser Michael Mule said that Arrington, 47, a state representative, was on her way to Hilton Head, South Carolina, for a Saturday morning event when the other car struck her vehicle head on.

+In the late afternoon, Arrington's campaign said the South Carolina lawmaker remained in critical but stable condition.
+She is scheduled to undergo a major surgical procedure on Sunday.

-Her spokesman said she will require multiple surgeries and will be in the hospital for at least two weeks.
+Earlier in the day, her spokesman said she will require multiple surgeries and stay in the hospital for at least two weeks.

 "As we all know, Katie Arrington is an extremely strong woman and has tremendous faith and an incredibly supportive family," her spokesman said.
 "And it is from her strong faith, the support of her family, the prayers and support of our community, and the incredible doctors and staff at the hospital that she is certain she will be back to work for our state soon."

-The Charleston County Sheriff’s office said the accident occurred around 9 p.m.
+The Charleston County Sheriff's office said the accident occurred around 9 p.m.
 ET Friday on U.S. Highway 17.
-The driver of the other vehicle died, they said, and two others — including Arrington — were transported in serious condition.
+The driver of the other vehicle died at the scene, the office said.

+Arrington and another person in the vehicle she was in, Jacqueline Goff, 59, sustained serious injuries and were transported to a hospital, sheriff's Capt.
+Roger Antonio said.
+The Associated Press reported that Goff was driving that vehicle, and described Goff as a friend of Arrington's.

 Sanford, who had never lost an election until Arrington defeated him last month, sent his thoughts and prayers Saturday.